philipturner/ue5-nanite-macos/README.md

 - At least 165 GB of free disk space, after installing everything described below.
 - Install [Homebrew](https://brew.sh).
 - Install Git.
 This can be accomplished using Homebrew: `brew install git`.
 - Install Xcode 14 beta from [developer.apple.com](https://developer.apple.com/xcode/resources).
-Rename the app `Xcode-beta` and place it in `~/Applications`.
+Place the unzipped `Xcode-beta` app in `~/Applications`.
 - [Create](https://www.epicgames.com/id/register) an Epic Games account and [link](https://www.epicgames.com/help/en-US/epic-accounts-c5719348850459/connect-accounts-c5719351300507/how-do-i-link-my-unreal-engine-account-with-my-github-account-a5720369784347) it to your GitHub account.

 > <sup>1</sup>Xcode 14 should be released in September 2022.
 When it is no longer in beta, Xcode from the Mac App Store will work.